Fourth Dimension Records

 Tied in with the Fourth Dimension Records' label event at The Dublin Castle on November 29/30 and featuring an exclusive track each by Alternative TV, Map 71, Contrastate, Kleistwahr, Gad Whip, Micromelancolie and Hand & Leg.
 A neat mixture of abstract electronics, post-punk noise and other such sounds by a selection of artists perfectly representing the label's broad interests.
 This will be limited and available from the first date of the event.
 Pre-order for 10.50 GBP + 6.50 GBP shipping (anywhere in the world) NB: The price will increase to 13.50 GBP + shipping after the event

 The sixth album by the group originally founded by Stuart Carter and Richard Johnson in 2000, following both their involvement in the 1998 incarnation of Splintered for a European tour.
 Over the years, Theme have performed live sporadically, appearing at festivals and playing a couple of short tours in Europe, the last of which featured them in a full band collaborative mode also including Faust's Jean-herve Peron on bass and Zsolt Sores (Inconsolable Ghost) on viola and electronics.
 Sacral Blood Warning pays witness to Theme once more returning to the core duo in order to expand on the largely brutal and less compromising approach their work has been imbued with since the very beginning.
 Partly designed as a reflection on modern times and all the inherent confusion as unrest appears to reign heavier than ever in an almost illusory realm, the music that constitutes this album explores notions of a self without moorings violently torn in several directions.
 Whilst it might seem deliberately dystopian for the most part, the rich layers of often organic sound reveal a gamut of other delphic shades besides the confusion.
 There are moments when one can snatch another gulp of air before succumbing to the undertow itself initially inspired by all from sci-fi soundtracks to the confrontational assaults of Suicide and the ravaged voice of Robert Ashley.
-Joint-released by Idioblast this will appear sometime during July 2019.
-Pre-order now at the special lower price of 9.75 GBP + 3.50 GBP shipping (anywhere in the world) NB: The price will increase to 11.00 GBP once the CD is here.
+Joint-released by Idioblast, this will appear sometime during the Autumn 2019.
+Pre-order now at the special lower price of 9.75 GBP + 3.50 GBP shipping (anywhere in the world) NB: The price will increase to 11.00 GBP once the CD is here

 Two collaborative pieces by Richard Youngs and Richard Johnson (hence the 2dicks moniker) recorded mid-2017 and essentially comprising source material from the latter teased into comparatively more 'listenable' shapes by the former (with the help of an additional sound or two).
 Not the easiest of music, Richard Youngs himself referred to the pieces being akin to mid-period Flux of Pink Indians-meets-PIL's Flowers of Romance during the recording process, but this may suggest results that are less avant-garde than they actually are.
-This release should appear in spring 2019 in an edition of 30 lathe-cut 7"s in handmade packaging.
+This release should appear during the autumn 2019 in an edition of 20 or 30 lathe-cut 7"s in handmade packaging.
 It is available to pre-order now.
 18.00 GBP + 6.50 GBP postage (anywhere in the world) NB: Given the nature of the release, the price is inevitable.
 Sorry.
 Lathe-cuts are great fun but expensive to produce.

 Four tracks belched from a deep underground lava-stream of barbed electronics, menacing growls and feral guitars, replete with guest guitar work from founder of Poland's premier death metal group, Vader, Piotr Wiwczarek.
 Limited to 20 and packaged with 4pp booklet featuring the lyrics.
-Out in March 2019. £5.25 + shipping (anywhere in the world)
+Out in the autumn 2019. £5.25 + shipping (anywhere in the world)

 Reissue of the album from 2018, previously only available as a now almost sold out LP.
 Featuring two bonus tracks, 'Enantiodromia' and 'Interference II', this collects ten cuts from Ramleh's Anthony Di Franco that are built around ocean floor basslines, carefully controlled electronic blizzards, depth charge beats and the kinda overall sonic devastation perfect for the modern age.
 Mastered by Matt Colton at Alchemy, London.
 Digipak CD, limited to 300.
-Scheduled for mid/late April 2019.
+Released in April 2019.
 Can be pre-ordered now.
 9.75 GBP + 3.50 GBP shipping (anywhere in the world)

 The CD version of this Lincoln/Yorkshire-based UK group's latest album (the vinyl of which was released by Germany's X-Mist label), following several low-key cassette albums released since 2014, plus the four tracks that constitute 2017's limited edition 'In A Room' 12" e.p.
 Gad Whip blend avant-garde sensibilities with a contemporary take on the place where D.I.Y. culture meets post-punk, hints of deconstructed garage rock and interstellar voyaging through sweat-drenched waking dreams.
 Immediate, powerful, confounding and kept in place by wry, sometimes observational, vocals that recall Jason Williamson and the late Mark E. Smith, this is music primed perfect for any 21st century meltdown in a suburban sprawl.
 Released early February 2019.
 Available now.
 9.50 GBP + 3.50 GBP shipping (anywhere in the world)

-Recorded by a a quartet of grubby fools in a miserable warehouse in Cleveland, Compassion & Vision sees Limbs Bin founder Josh Landes joined by a cast of repellent perverts, Wyatt Howland, Erik Brown and David Russell, to deliver maybe the worst masterpiece to date.
+Recorded by a quartet of grubby fools in a miserable warehouse in Cleveland, Compassion & Vision sees Limbs Bin founder Josh Landes joined by a cast of repellent perverts, Wyatt Howland, Erik Brown and David Russell, to deliver maybe the worst masterpiece to date.
 With Howland providing a nauseating rumble and Brown and Russell trading off turns on the kit, the two pieces that constitute this album place the listener in uncomfortable proximity to the conditions of the session.
 In Howland's completely unforgiving mix, you can smell the seat almost as much as the piss.
 Over its duration, Limbs Bin explores a range of feelings from anger, exhaustion and resignation to agony, frustration and misery.
 War jazz for the emotionally underdeveloped.
 Terror grind for cowards.
 Lean back, take a deep breath and experience Compassion & Vision.
 Released January 2019.
 Out now.
 8.75 GBP + 3.50 GBP shipping (anywhere in the world).